onedata/onedata-documentation/docs/admin-guide/oneprovider/installation/overview.md

   it's a wrapper for the [Batch mode][] that fills in the deployment configuration according to your choices.

-* [Graphical wizard][] — use docker-compose to start up an undeployed Oneprovider node.
+* [Graphical wizard][] — use Docker Compose to start up a non-deployed Oneprovider node.
   Then, enter the Onepanel Web interface that will guide you through the deployment with a user-friendly, graphical wizard.
 Offers better configurability than the Onedatify CLI wizard, but is harder for beginners.

-* [Batch mode][] — use docker-compose and specify the deployment configuration in the `docker-compose.yml` file.
+* [Batch mode][] — use Docker Compose and specify the deployment configuration in the `docker-compose.yml` file.
 The deployment will be performed automatically upon service start.
 Useful for automated deployments and skilled administrators.